Faith-and-Code-Technologies/mDirt/README.md

 ##### making Datapacks is really tedious
 Creating custom Minecraft datapacks can be time-consuming and complex. **mDirt** simplifies this process by providing an easy-to-use tool for generating datapacks with custom features like blocks, items, recipes, and more.

-> ⚠️ mDirt development is currently paused.
-Please stay tuned for more news on the future of the program.
+> ⚠️ mDirt 2.x.x is now discontunued.
+We are currently working on a v3, a major update.
+This will take time, but stay tuned!

 ---